-If you’re considering planning an adventure in Croatia, you’re seriously onto something.
+If you’re planning an adventure and you’re considering Croatia, you’re on to something.

 If you’re looking for something a little less touristy but with the same stunning landscapes, check out my guides to Albania here.
 They will blow your mind!

 An ultimate 8-day itinerary for Croatia: Split, Hvar & Dubrovnik

 To arrive in Split or Dubrovnik…that is the question!
 From London when I’ve looked, flights are of similar prices, both airports are as international as the other, and you can get the bus or train into both cities too…